ostin-r/automate-boring-stuff-solutions/README.md

       def get_all_paths(directory):
         '''
-        returns the aboslute path of each file within a directory, and every file within each sub-directory, and so on.
+        returns the path of each file within a directory, and every file within each sub-directory, and so on.
         '''
         file_paths = []